Attention

 Vehicle Dealerships Go Digital

 Lockdowns imposed in various countries have led to the temporary shutting down of automotive dealerships.
 But, multiple manufacturers have started selling online, thanks to the advent of digital car dealerships.
-As a result, many people in 2020 were open to the concept of buying cars online, thereby paving the way for the more significant sales of electric vehicles even during the pandemic.
+As a result, many people in 2020 were open to the concept of buying cars online, thereby paving the way for more significant sales of electric vehicles even during the pandemic.

 Digital platforms can help in identifying the right customers at the right time and delivering tailored information to them.
 The path from an online ad space to the manufacturer's website to confirming appointments with a local dealer can be completed in a matter of minutes.
 Additionally, information gathered on customer preferences will allow the sales team to provide the best service experience possible.